phanhongan/ml-systems-evaluation/docs/developer/architecture.md

 - **User Feedback Learning**: Adapt alerting strategies based on effectiveness
 - **Multi-channel Notifications**: Email, Slack, SMS, and custom integrations

-> **Note:** Scheduling is a feature of the RL Agent, not a separate architectural component.
-In future, scheduling features could be distributed to other agents if needed.

 > **Extensibility:**
 > The agent layer is designed to be extensible.
 Additional agents can be introduced in the future to support new capabilities or domains as requirements evolve.
+However, new agents will be considered carefully to ensure they don't break existing safety constraints or compromise system reliability.

 ### **Cross-Cutting Concerns: Safety, Compliance, and Performance Constraints**
 - All agents must respect safety, compliance, and performance constraints.